solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 then restart the validators with new commandline arguments.

-The current process involves a lot of human intenvention, if people make a mistake in deciding the latest optimistically confirmed slot, it could mean rollback of user transactions after they have been confirmed, which is not acceptable.
+The current process involves a lot of human intenvention, if people make a mistake in deciding the highest optimistically confirmed slot, it could mean rollback of user transactions after they have been confirmed, which is not acceptable.